dims/skunkworks/v3/docs/blogpost.md

 ## Thanks

-A significant portion of this post is based on [Bryant Biggs](bryantbiggs)'s work in various repositories, thanks Bryant.
-Also thanks to Arush Sharma](https://github.com/rushmash91) for a quick review and suggestions.
+This post is based on [Bryant Biggs](bryantbiggs)'s work in various repositories, thanks Bryant.
+Also thanks to [Arush Sharma](https://github.com/rushmash91) for a quick review and suggestions.
+Kudos to the folks in the Ray, vLLM, LWS, and Kubernetes communities for making it easier to compose these complex scenarios.

 ## Things to try